Piotr98765/RailsFriendsCourse/README.md

-# Friends App
+Friends App

-Hello...

-Test git....
+~Testing Ruby on Rails and Git ~